 This social inversion–which includes a transfer away from democratic governance, is intended to place people like Jagmeet Singh at the top of our social totem pole.

 This is the true reason for the run-down.
-Based upon the degree of fortitude by which Mr. Singh delivers his animus toward white Canadians, it is obvious he is chomping at the bit for this transition to become a reality.
+Based upon the degree of fortitude by which Mr. Singh delivers his animus toward caucasian Canadians, it is obvious he is chomping at the bit for this transition to become a reality.
 Justin Trudeau is right there with him.

 Awful, evil, genocidal.
 And to think there was a time — less than one generation in the past– when our country was devoid of this self-loathing dynamic.
 Did Canada not have the very same history and heritage then as now?